IPHC GLOSSARY OF TERMS AND ABBREVIATIONS

 Individual transferable effort (ITE).
 Shares of a total allowable effort that are allocated to individuals.
 They can be traded permanently or temporarily.
 Analogous to individual transferable quotas in a fishery managed with a total unit allowable catch.
 Usually issued at the start of a fishing season.

 Individual transferable quota (ITQ).
 Management tool by which portions of the total available catch quota are allocated to fishers (individuals or companies).
-The fishers have long-term rights over the quota but can trade quota with others.
-See also Quota.
+The fishers have long-term rights over the quota and can trade quota with others.

 Individual vessel quota (IVQ).
 Shares of the total allowable catch for an area that are issued to eligible vessels within a fishery.
 Used in the Pacific halibut fishery operating in British Columbia.